Frequently asked questions about the NHS service

-The NHS has significantly improved the technology available and will now provide a free digital hearing aid system which is small and sits behind the ear.
+The NHS has significantly improved the technology available and will now provide a NHS funded digital hearing aid system which is small and sits behind the ear.
 NHS hearing aids will help most people to hear more clearly.

-Can I come straight to Specsavers for a free hearing aid?
+Can I come straight to Specsavers for an NHS funded hearing aid?

 No, you need to check to see if you live in an area where the NHS has accredited Specsavers and that you meet the age restriction for the service.
 You then need to be referred by your GP, who may be able to contact us directly or they will let you know how to get in touch with us.